-The attached comprises our independent audit report on the City's compliance with applicable requirements and safeguarding of public resources for the areas we examined.
-We appreciate the opportunity to work with your staff and we value your cooperation during the audit.
+Attached is our independent audit report on the City's compliance with applicable requirements and safeguarding of public resources for the areas we examined.
+We appreciate the opportunity to work with your staff, and we value your cooperation during the audit.